Baldwin shooting highlights risks of rushed film production

 Several companies came together to finance and produce “Rust,” including Baldwin’s El Dorado Pictures.
 The film, which is based on a story by Souza and Baldwin, was financed in part by Las Vegas-based Streamline Global, which describes its business model as “acquiring films that offer certain tax benefits” that may “reduce the owner’s federal income tax liability from income earned from other sources.”

-BondIt Media, an independent film financier, also bankrolled “Rust.”
+BondIt Media Capital, an independent film financier, also bankrolled “Rust.”
 The Santa Monica, California-based company has helped finance other male-fronted action thrillers like Liam Neeson’s “Honest Thief,” Mel Gibson’s “Force of Nature” and Bruce Willis’ “Hard Kill.”

 Even before the shooting, the most likely destination for “Rust” was probably video on demand.
+Baldwin’s agency, Creative Artists Agency, presold some distribution rights.
 Last year, Baldwin promoted the movie to buyers at the virtual Cannes film market.
 The actor told The Hollywood Reporter that the script reminded him of “Unforgiven,” a 1992 Western starring Clint Eastwood.

 The movie was being made under a tax provision called Section 181, which applies to films costing $2.75 million to $7.5 million.
 It can allow investors to break even before a film reaches any screen, particularly in a state with generous tax credits like New Mexico.
 The state has been a popular place for productions in recent years.
 Some of its regulations, including for on-set weapons experts, are less stringent than in California.